NoneGiven/MphRead/README.md

 ## Usage

 - Create a `paths.txt` file in `src/MphRead`.
 The first line should contain a full path to the directory which contains your MPH files.
-This directory must follow the structure of the MPH file system, with the root being equivalent to of the `root` directory of the ROM.
+This directory must follow the structure of the MPH file system, with the root being equivalent to the `root` directory of the ROM.
+There must also be an `_archives` folder in the root which contains one folder for each archive, with the extracted files for that archive inside.
 - Run `MphRead.exe` with the model name and (optional) recolor index as arguments, e.g. `MphRead.exe Trace_lod1 3`.

 ## Building